kuai-lab/soundini-official/README.md

 # soundini-official
-We will release the code on May.
+We will release the code in May.